 The new 21 km North-South Expressway running parallel to the CTE will link the city centre to the north-south corridor of Singapore.
 It will ease the traffic load on the CTE and reduce travel time between the north and the city centre significantly during peak hours.
 To be completed in 2020.

-Currently in its early planning stages, the 320km to 340km high-speed rail project aims to cut land-travelling time between Singapore and KL to just 90 minutes and have five transit stops along the way.
+Currently, in its early planning stages, the 320km to 340km high-speed rail project aims to cut land-traveling time between Singapore and KL to just 90 minutes and have five transit stops along the way.
 Targeted to be opened by 2026.

 PPT Phases 3 and 4 will have a total of 15 new berths.
 With nearly 6,000 metres of quay length and up to 18 metres draft, the new terminals will be able to serve the next generation of containerships, while maintaining high service standards.
 To be completed in 2020.